COP26 agrees deal aimed at averting climate catastrophe, after late drama - Up News Info

 His voice broke with emotion after he heard vulnerable nations express their anger over the last-minute changes.

-“May I just say to all delegates I apologize for the way this process has unfolded and I am deeply sorry,” he told the assembled delegates.
+“May I just say to all delegates I apologize for the way this process has unfolded and I am deeply sorry,” he told the assembly.

 “I also understand the deep disappointment but I think, as you have noted, it’s also vital that we protect this package.”